 A bait hive is a hive, usually with some drawn comb that is set up to attract a swarm during the swarming season.

 Often for about a week before a colony swarms, it sends out scout bees to find a new home.
 Although we shouldn't try to humanise bees, there are several criteria that seem attractive to them, some being:-

 Most beekeepers have seen bees inspecting an empty hive or a pile of supers during the summer.
-At first there is just the odd bee or two, then there are more, often becoming quite agitated.
-This normally happens for about a week then either ceases or a swarm appears.
-If activity ceases, the swarm could have found another home, the beekeeper has dealt with the colony or collected the swarm when it settled.
+At first, there is just the odd bee or two, then there are more, often becoming quite agitated.
+This normally happens for up to a week, then either ceases or a swarm appears.
+If activity ceases, the swarm could have found another home, the beekeeper has dealt with the colony or the swarm has been collected when it settled.

 I have always put bait hives out and been successful at attracting swarms.
 I set them up as follows:-

-If bees become interested in a bait hive the first thing to do is to check your own colonies.
+If bees become interested in a bait hive, the first thing I suggest doing is to check your own colonies.
 Even though you may think they are alright, there is a possibility there may be supersedure cells or queen cells you have missed.
-If they are not your bees they could come from another beekeeper or a feral colony, so take the usual precautions to avoid the possibility of them being infected with foul brood.
+If they are not your bees, they could come from another beekeeper or an unmamaged colony, so take the usual precautions to avoid the possibility of them being infected with foul brood.